ivanlhz/pinpad/README.md

 ### `yarn test:e2e`

-Launches the cypress e2e tests
+Run a local server and open a cypress windows where you can run all e2e tests.

 ### `yarn build`